Intern Spotlight: Austin Niesner

 What’s your hidden talent?

 One of my hidden talents is that I can flutter my eyes.
-It’s not a useful talent, but is a great conversation starter.
+It’s not a useful talent but it's a great conversation starter.

 Tell us about the weirdest job you’ve ever had.